MicrosoftDocs/win32/desktop-src/tablet/itablet-getplugandplayid.md

 ---
-Description: Returns a string containing the Plug and Play ID for the tablet device. ms.assetid: a0b6619b-f80c-470b-aa3f-f0b30a9dbda8
+description: Returns a string containing the Plug and Play ID for the tablet device. ms.assetid: a0b6619b-f80c-470b-aa3f-f0b30a9dbda8
 title: ITablet::GetPlugAndPlayId method
 ms.topic: reference